Until last year, the Made in Italy occupied the second place of the national GDP, with a turnover of 97 billion euros in 2018.

-The World Economic Forum has brought out how the fashion industry is the second most polluting sector in the world after the oil industry.
+The World Economic Forum has outlined how the fashion industry is the second most polluting sector in the world after the oil industry.

 Every year, fashion is responsible for the 10% of global greenhouse gas emissions (CO2) and contributes to the dissipation of 20% of total water resources used in various production phases (dyeing, printing, finishing and of course also to maintain cotton plantations).

-Fashion supports a turnover of 225 billions, and occupies with stable employment more than 300 million people globally and contributes significantly to the world's wealth.
+Fashion supports a turnover of 225 billion EUR, and occupies with stable employment more than 300 million people globally and contributes significantly to the world’s wealth

 According to the UN, it is estimated that the fashion sector consumes more energy than air transport and maritime transport combined.